The Internet with Privacy Policies: Measuring The Web Upon Consent: design and testing

 \subsection{Dataset and Tracker list}

-In the following, we use \TOOL to run several measurement campaigns.
-Most of our analyses, unless otherwise indicated, targets a large set of websites popular in Europe, using a test server located in a European university campus.
-We also use the US as a representative of an extra-EU country.
-For each of the $6$ countries, we consider the top 100 websites from 25 different categories - see Figure~\ref{fig:ca_category}.
+In the following, we use \TOOL to check the impact of using \TOOL when doing large web measurement experiments.
+We targets a large set of websites popular in France, Germany, Italy, Spain and US, using a test server located in our university campus.
+For each of the $6$ countries, we use the Similarweb lists to select the top-100 websites from 24 different categories -- see Figure~\ref{fig:ca_category}.
+These are the top-level unique categories listed in the Similarweb page~\cite{similarwebcategories}.
 In total, we include $12\,277$ unique websites to visit (as the lists in different countries partially overlap).
+When visiting websites of a given country, we set the \texttt{Accept-Language} header to indicate the appropriate locale and country language.
+This behavior can be configured in the \TOOL configuration to allow further experimentation.

-We run \TOOL on the target websites using a single high-end server running 16 parallel instances to speed up the crawl.
-We instrument it to run a \emph{test sequence}, which consists in a \emph{Warm-up visit}, \BEFORE, and \AFTER to the landing page, followed by \INTERNAL to 5 randomly chosen internal pages -- previous studies indeed show that internal and landing pages have different properties~\cite{aqeel2020on}.
+We run \TOOL on a single high-end server running 16 parallel instances to speed up the crawl.
+We instrument it to run a \emph{test sequence}, which consists in a \emph{Warm-up visit}, \BEFORE and \AFTER to the landing page, followed by \INTERNAL to 5 randomly chosen internal pages -- previous studies indeed show that internal and landing pages have different properties~\cite{aqeel2020on}.
 For each website, we repeat the test sequence $5$ times, randomizing the order of websites to visit in each repetition.
 Our main experimental campaign took place for two weeks on April 2021.

 We run additional measurement campaigns to investigate specific aspects.
-First, we repeat the above experiments using servers located in the US, Brazil and Japan.
+To understand whether Consent Banners appear or have a different impact depending on the visitor location, we repeat the above experiments using servers located in the US, Brazil and Japan.
 We use Amazon Web Services to deploy on-demand servers on the desired availability zone.
-Our goal is to understand whether Privacy Banners appear or have a different impact depending on the visitor location.
-Second, we visit the top-100\,000 websites according to the Tranco list~\cite{pochat2018tranco} to offer a view on a larger number of websites.
-Unfortunately, the Tranco list does not offer a per-category and per-country rank.
-We test these websites twice, with and without clearing the browser cache, to compare webpage performance on the \BEFORE and on the \AFTER both with a warm and a cold cache.
+Here, we aim to check if websites behave differently based on the location of the visitors.
+Since we are using cloud servers, targeted websites may wrongly recognise the test machines as not regular users and located them in a generic or wrong country.
+While we cannot check this, we verified that the two most popular commercial IP location databases (IP2Location\footnote{\url{https://www.ip2location.com/}} and MaxMind\footnote{\url{https://www.maxmind.com/}}) map the IP addresses of our crawlers to the correct country.